changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 1 - Sourcing Potential Supplier/README.md

 8. Scroll down to the toolset section or click on the **Toolset** option.
 It will take some time for all the tools to be imported, please wait till it completes.
 Once it is complete you should see all the imported tools successfully.
     ![alt text](images/img11.png)

-8. Let us rename the agent and rephrase the description to make it more meaningful for our use case.
+8. Let us scroll back to the `Profile` section and rename the agent and rephrase the description to make it more meaningful for our use case.

     - **Name:** This describes the name of the Agent.
         * Mention your name as a prefix of the agent name, to avoid confusion.